 The purpose of the project is to address the needs of the Meadow Way Bridge so that it is safe and up to code.
 Local concerns will be balanced with federal and state rules underwriting the program, safety issues, and the Town’s future maintenance costs.
 The Town and project team will explore a wide range of possibilities to provide a functional, safe and context appropriate bridge, utilizing technical advances from the last 50-60 years.

 During all phases of the project, measures will be taken to minimize impacts to residents living near the bridge and to the ecology of the creek.
 Construction activities and duration within the creek must comply with a variety of restrictions and agency requirements.
 The project must be sensitive to fish, wildlife and plant impacts, noise ordinances, and recreational uses of the Creek, according to regulations from the Regional Water Quality Control Board, the US Army Corps of Engineers, and the Department of Fish and Game.
 The project must clear both federal and state environmental requirements (NEPA and CEQA) to qualify for federal and local funds.

 Costs and Funding

-The Meadow Way Bridge is on the National Bridge Inventory (NBI), is inspected by Caltrans biennially, and is eligible for Highway Bridge Program (HBP) funding.
-Thus, it is eligible for federal funds for its assessment and construction of the improvements.
+The Meadow Way Bridge is eligible for Highway Bridge Program (HBP) funding, which may include federal funds for its assessment and construction of the improvements.
 Federal funds would cover 88.53% of the project’s engineering, environmental assessment and construction costs; this funding is supplemented by Toll Credit Program, another federal program, which will pay the Town’s 11.47% share during construction.
 This provides a great opportunity for Fairfax to make significant infrastructure improvements with relatively small financial outlays.